Amalgamated Power Engineering

+History

-Amalgamated Power Engineering was a British engineering holding company, created through the 1968 merger of W.H.
-Allen, Sons and Co (which had absorbed William Foster & Co. in 1960) and Belliss and Morcom.
+The company was created in 1968 through the merger of W. H. Allen, Sons & Company Ltd. (which had absorbed William Foster & Co. in 1960) and Belliss and Morcom.

 In 1966, the receiver of Crossley Brothers of Manchester, sold the Crossley-Premier Engines and Furnival and Co businesses to Belliss and Morcom (B&M) of Birmingham, West Midlands.
-In 1968 B&M agreed a merger with W.H.
+In 1968 B&M agreed to a merger with W.H.
 Allen, Sons and Co of Bedford, to form Amalgamated Power Engineering (APE), 60% owned by Allen's shareholders (which included William Foster & Co.) and 40% by Belliss and Morcom; which instantly became a leading manufacturer of engines.
 In 1968, APE reached agreement with Cooper-Bessemer to allow C-B to sell APE's gas treatment plant worldwide.
 In 1969, APE's Allen Gwynnes Pumps subsidiary acquired the industrial pumps business of Vickers plc based in Barrow in Furness.

 After a difficult period in the 1970s, when due to ongoing losses APE sold a number of subsidiaries, in 1981 APE was acquired by Northern Engineering Industries plc, based in Gosforth, Newcastle upon Tyne.
 NEI shut most of the old central-Birmingham factories, consolidated the products around compressors, and moved B&M to Redditch.
 NEI itself was then acquired by Rolls-Royce plc in 1989.